Frequently Asked Questions (FAQ)

 Leather: Flammability studies of natural leather have shown that natural leather is safer in case of fire because of longer time to ignition.
 But typiclly, there is not flame retardant chemical used in the dying process.

 Right now, we are making and selling about 100 different products in the iconic modern classics genre.
 Many other competing websites sell hundreds of modern products, sourced from a variety of manufacturers for which they have no control over and where there is no consistancy in quality, or materials.
-The difference is simply due to our desire to only sell iconic modern classic reproductions that we make, and to make faithful prototypes of each new classic takes time.
-We add about 5 or so products every year.
+The difference is simply due to our desire to only sell iconic modern classic, that we make, and to make faithful prototypes of each new classic takes time.
 We don't want to sacrifice quality simply to boast we have the most SKUs...we would rather boast that we have the highest customer satisfaction rating, or the highest number of repeat customers, or that our products don't fall apart in one year, etc. You get the idea.

 For items in stock, we can ship within three days or so, and that puts an order about 7 to 10 days to the East Coast, half that time for the West Coast.
-For orders over $2,500, shipping would be free for an inside delivery.
-If you are purchasing a large items such as a glass table or live upstairs in an apartment, we would suggest a "white-glove" delivery for an extra $150 - and that will include setup and garbage take away too.
+If you are purchasing a large items such as a glass table or live upstairs in an apartment, we would suggest a "white-glove" delivery for an extra charge - and that will include setup and garbage take away too.
 The shipping companies we use are the same people that DWR, Herman Miller and Restoration Hardware use, so they are pretty good.
 Before we ship, we will contact you to see if you are ready for the furniture.
 Once we ship, we will send you tracking information.
 Once the carrier is ready to deliver, they will call to make a deliver appointment with you.

 When you sign up for wholesale or trade pricing, it can take at least a day for us to review your information and make the change to your account at our website.
 So it is not automatic.
 We will send you an email when you are approved, and if you need faster service, give us a call or send an email.